It Came From The Multiplex Review: Hello, 80s Horror Fans

 A collaboration between Hex Publishers and the Colorado Festival of Horror, the book is a collection of short stories.
-Featuring authors like Stephen Graham Jones, Orrin Grey, Angie Hodapp, and several others, the book’s stories pay tribute to classic horror movies.
+Featuring authors like Stephen Graham Jones (The Only Good Indians, which we reviewed here), Orrin Grey, Angie Hodapp, and several others, the book’s stories pay tribute to classic horror movies.
 Although the clear inspiration is horror from the 1980s, there are sprinklings of and allusions to horror from various time periods.

 The characters in these stories live different lives and live in different parts of the country.
 However, they’re all connected by one thing: their relationship to movies and movie theaters.
 Sometimes it’s the movies themselves that are important and sometimes, it’s just the feeling of being in a theater or being in the audience.